About Us

 One of the greatest barriers to improving public health is the large gap between what research indicates will improve health and what is actually implemented in everyday practice.
 For example, many types of cancer occurring today could be prevented if interventions already known to be effective in addressing risks were successfully implemented.

-NCOIS seeks to close this gap, by generating an evidence-base to guide optimal implementation of prevention strategies in community settings.
+NCOIS has sought to close this gap, by generating an evidence-base to guide optimal implementation of prevention strategies in community settings.

-NCOIS focuses on the following primary modifiable risks for chronic disease, as specified by the World Health Organisation:
+NCOIS has focussed on the following primary modifiable risks for chronic disease, as specified by the World Health Organisation:

 • Diet